The end is built into the beginning.

-The acting is brilliant across the board, from the large roles to the small.
-Jennifer Jason Leigh’s mysterious Maria becomes a fully fleshed creature, a destructive force in Cotard’s life while only being onscreen for maybe five total minutes.
-She takes away his wife and then his daughter, becoming a surrogate for himself in Berlin, the place he was not allowed to follow them to.
-She, in effect, becomes the first cast member in the life of Caden Cotard; the stand-in for him as he must stay back to work on his MacArthur grant producing masterpiece.
-The story becomes more and more surreal at this point, Seymour Hoffman’s portrayal becoming more eccentric and crazed with nervous ticks and medical problems cropping up one after another.
-Time begins to fold in on itself as the years pass by, but seem as only days or weeks to him.
-A wife and child gone for a year yet he only misses them for a week, thinking they will return once the show overseas has completed.
-The real world and that of his play, reinterpreting it, meld together into one.
-The warehouse containing his work now becomes the world he knows with warehouses soon being built inside of themselves, copies of the places in his life built like stage sets to be walled up and forgotten, cast members quitting his life being let-go on stage to save on budgetary costs.
-Synecdoche, New York becomes a rabbit hole ever deepening, M.C.
-Escher’s Relativity, Caden moving up and down and around, never escaping his maddening world of solitude and selfishness.
+The acting is brilliant across the board from large roles to small.
+Jennifer Jason Leigh’s mysterious Maria becomes a fully fleshed creature—a destructive force in Cotard’s life—while only being on-screen for about five total minutes.
+She takes away his wife and then his daughter by becoming his surrogate in Berlin, the place he wasn’t allowed to go.
+She in effect becomes the first cast member in the life of Caden Cotard, a stand-in for him as he stays back to work on his MacArthur grant-funded masterpiece.
+The story suddenly becomes more and more surreal with Hoffman’s portrayal becoming more eccentric and crazed with nervous ticks and medical ailments cropping up one after another.
+Time folds in on itself as years pass despite it feeling like days or weeks to him.
+A wife and child gone for a year are missed as though they’re still returning a week after they left.
+The real world and that of his play’s reinterpretation of it meld together until the warehouse containing his work becomes his world with new warehouses built inside themselves as copies of places from his life to be walled up and forgotten.
+Even those cast members who “quit” his reality must be let-go on set to save budget.
+Synecdoche, New York becomes an ever-deepening rabbit hole reminiscent to M.C.
+Escher’s Relativity with Caden moving up, down, and around a maddening existence of solitude and selfishness.

-More and more layers are created as we get Emily Watson cast as Hazel, in the play being written, while the real-life Hazel (Morton) goes on continuing her journey with Hoffman’s Caden.
-Even Cotard himself begins to play the character of Ellen, a housekeeper for the real-life Adele, who then becomes a character cast with Dianne Wiest in the story.
-Probably my second favorite move by Kaufman, having a character created for a fictional person, to then eventually be played by Caden again, revisiting the role for which he originated, a person who does not exist on any plain whatsoever … genius.
-I say second favorite, though, because I absolutely loved the character of Tom Noonan’s Sammy Barnathan.
-He is ever-present throughout the entire film, seen in the background, watching intently.
-From the first scene, standing across the street as Hoffman gets his mail, to the shadowed blur in front of the camera as he creeps out from behind a tree when Hoffman meets his muse in actress Claire, (Michelle Williams), at a park bench.
-He is always there, watching and waiting, until the time comes that Caden needs an actor to play himself.
-How can he give notes on his own character if he cannot see what he is doing?
-The only way to improve is to put him into the elaborate play himself, to watch his insecurities and greed firsthand, to acknowledge the error of his ways.
-However, he is so vapid and egomaniacal that he becomes jealous of the characters themselves.
-When the real Hazel starts flirting with the fake Sammy, while the real Sammy watches playing the fake Caden, the real Caden can’t help but want it to stop.
-He therefore breaks his own fourth wall to punish the real Sammy, leading up to an utterly brilliant moment of Noonan confronting Hoffman with the sad reality of all that has been happening in the decades-long project.
+More layers are created as Emily Watson is cast as Hazel in the play while the real-life Hazel (Morton) continues her journey with Hoffman’s Caden.
+Even Cotard himself begins to playact a character named Ellen who becomes the real-life Adele’s housekeeper while hiring Dianne Wiest to play “her” on-stage.
+Kaufman therefore creates a character that doesn’t exist in real life but does in the fiction as dictated by the rules of his art.
+It’s genius.
+And that’s after introducing Tom Noonan’s Sammy Barnathan, a character I adore.
+He’s ever-present throughout the entire film, always watching intently from the background.
+He stands across the street when Hoffman gets his mail, is a shadowed blur in front of the camera while creeping out from behind a tree when Hoffman meets his muse (Michelle Williams‘ actress Claire).
+He watches and waits until Caden needs an actor to play him.
+After all, how can he give himself notes if he cannot see what he’s doing?
+The only way to improve is by putting himself into the fiction to watch his insecurities and greed first-hand.
+He’s so vapid and egomaniacal, however, that he becomes jealous of the characters themselves.
+When the real Hazel flirts with Sammy while Caden watches, the latter can’t help but want it to stop.
+He must therefore break his own fourth wall to punish Sammy, leading to an utterly brilliant moment where Noonan confronts Hoffman with a sad reality intrinsic to this decades-long project.

-Only when Wiest’s Millicent Weems takes the job of playing the real Caden—that’s right, the REAL Caden—does he finally get a break to put his whole self into the part of Ellen.
-He decides to hide inside his own play, all those he loved dead and gone, while Wiest tells him the story of her own life as an actress, eerily similar to his.
-It all spirals out of control, as Cotard himself can’t remember what happened in his past to bring him to where he has ended up.
-When he sees his daughter again, dying in a hospital bed, no longer understanding English, her German upbringing replacing her entire childhood, do you begin to wonder who left who?
-Is what we saw at the start, Keener’s Adele leaving, the truth, or did Cotard leave them to have a homosexual affair?
-By the time the ending comes, you really won’t know if anything you’ve seen actually happened.
-However, the final cue, the final note, if you will, given to Hoffman’s “real” Caden Cotard as Ellen Bascomb, couldn’t be more profound in its simplicity.
-He has needed to be told what to do at every step of his existence, so it is only appropriate that he is told when he can finally take that much-deserved rest.
+Only when Wiest’s Millicent Weems takes the job of playing the real Caden—that’s right, the real Caden—can he finally get a break.
+He decides to hide inside his own play with all those he loved dead and gone, while Wiest tells him how to progress forward.
+It all spirals out of control as Cotard can no longer remember what happened in his past to bring him to where he has ended up.
+When he sees his daughter again, dying in a hospital bed and no longer able to understand English (her German upbringing replacing her entire childhood) do you begin wondering who left who?
+Is what we saw at the start—Keener’s Adele leaving—the truth?
+Or did Cotard leave them?
+By the time the end arrives you won’t know if anything you’ve seen actually happened.
+Even so, the final cue given to Hoffman’s “real” Caden Cotard as Ellen Bascomb couldn’t be more profound in its simplicity.
+He’s yearned to be told what to do at every step of his life, so it’s only appropriate that he’s told when he can finally take his much-deserved bow.